 As a scholar she co-designed a doctoral program in Interreligious Education and is directing dissertations on topics including resilience in interreligious learning, decolonial models for interreligious programs, Christian-Buddhist peacemaking in Southeast Asia, Black Muslim community practical theologies of community development, interfaith activism models on mass incarceration.
 She has designed and taught a dozen graduate courses in interreligious education such as: Comparative Theologies and Pedagogies of Restorative Justice.
 Islam, Women and Social Movements.
 Urban Education.
 Peace Education.
 Interfaith Leadership and Dialogue.
 Pedagogies of Interreligious Education.
 Indigenous/Hybrid Religious Communities’ Activism.
 African American Islams.
 Transformational Muslim Leadership Models, Managing and Developing the Interreligious Non Profit.
 Negotiation and Mediation.
 She was awarded the Fisher Faculty Teaching Award in 2014 for her excellence in teaching.
 She has worked with other universities to develop interfaith education models.
 For example, she co-designed and co-taught the first interreligious education course offered by Chicago Theological Seminary with Susan Thistlethwaite and Rachel Mikva.

 She has facilitated conflict resolution processes for conflicts in many school, community and environmental and public controversies.
 Prof. Syeed has also provided training on theologies of peacemaking and non violent protest to dozens of organizations and faith based groups.
 She was instrumental in developing a Master’s degree program in Interreligious Studies and Religious Leadership in Muslim Contexts.
-She serves as the co-chair of the American Academy of Religion’s Religion and Politics Section and is a member of the Academy’s Religion, Social Conflict and Peace Section.
+She served as the co-chair of the American Academy of Religion’s Religion and Politics Section and was a member of the Academy’s Religion, Social Conflict and Peace Section.
 She is a past board member of the National Association for Community Mediation, National Coalition for Dialogue and Deliberation and serves on the Higher Education Advisory Council for Interfaith Youth Corps, and Advisory Council for Peace and Conflict Resolution at the Tanenbaum Center and past chair of the Pasadena Commission on the Status of Women.
 She served on the Teaching Team for the Luce American Academy of Religion Summer Seminar on Religious Pluralism and Comparative Theologies.

 She is a regular blogger for Muslim Voices, Feminist.
 Com, Huffington Post and has been featured in the Los Angeles Times, on NPR, PBS, on the Tavis Smiley show and has been quoted by print and news media around the globe.
 Her speaking schedule has included keynotes and named lectures around the country at major universities including Duke University, La Sierra University, Seattle University, University of Southern California, Harvard University, Boston Theological Seminary, University of Toledo, Eastern Mennonite University and her alma mater, Guilford College.